 Our Story

-Ankit knew something else.
+Ankit (Co-Founder of Soyaang) knew something else.
 He'd already built a beauty brand from nothing into a business doing crores in revenue, every year, in a category everyone assumes is oversaturated.
 He knew the unglamorous truths - what shelves actually want, what a return rate really tells you, what a customer means when they say "this doesn't suit me."

 Different rooms.
 Same question kept finding them both: